aleshaleksey/fansys23/06-abilities.md

 **Original state**: A character can make one attack, or use a single basic combat manoeuvre with a "main action".

-**Special:** A character with "Multi-attack I" or better can make a single offhand attack (regardless of "Multi-attack" level) with a light weapon, but takes a -4 penalty to the attack roll.
+**Special:** In addition to increasing the number of attacks they make as an "attack" action, a character with "Multi-attack I" or better can add the governing stat bonus to damage when making an [offhand attack](11-weapons-armour.md#offhand-fighting), even if they do not have "Offhand fighting".
+They still make such an attack with a -4 penalty to the attack roll.

 **Prerequisite table**: This ability can be taken more than once.
 Each time, the minimum "base" and SP dice requirements must be met.
 |Number of attacks|Minimum Base|Minimum SP dice|Ability name|